 You have the option of deducting sales taxes or state income taxes off your federal income tax.
 In a state that doesn’t have its own income tax, this can be a big money saver.
 Even if you paid state taxes, the sales tax break might be a better deal if you made a big purchase like an engagement ring or a car.
 You have to itemize to take the deduction rather than take the standard deduction.
 TurboTax helps to determine whether itemizing or taking the standard deduction is best for you based on your entries and, if you itemize, whether you should take the sales tax deduction or deduct state income taxes.

 2. Health insurance premiums

 Medical expenses can blow any budget, and the IRS is sympathetic to the cost of insurance premiums—at least in some cases.
-Deductible medical expenses have to exceed 7.5% of your adjusted gross income (AGI) to be claimed as an itemized deduction for 2020.
+Deductible medical expenses have to exceed 7.5% of your adjusted gross income (AGI) to be claimed as an itemized deduction.
 However, if you’re self-employed and responsible for your own health insurance coverage, you might be able to deduct 100% of your premium cost.
 That gets taken off your adjusted gross income rather than as an itemized deduction.